chansen17/chansen17/README.md

 - 👨‍💻  I'm ...
 A Frontend Developer w/ over 2 years of experience utilizing the most modern frontend technologies
 - 🎓  I'm ...
 A Code Bootcamp Graduate w/ Certs in ~ React Frontend Development & React Native Mobile Development
 - 🌊  I’m ...
 Currently learning JAMStack.
 NextJS 🤘
 - ⌨️  My 2021 Goals ...
 Contribute to open source regulary.
-So I can see my face on the "Contributors" section.
+I wan't to make it to the contributors section.
-- ⚡️  Fun fact 1: I'm very much into self empowerment.
-I'm in AWE with Nature, Geography, Geology, Ancient History( Egyptian hieroglyphs... omg), Astronomy, UFO's 🛸, UFO pilots 👾, and Neil deGrasse Tyson. 🤓 So much to learn, not enough ⧖
+- ⚡️  Fun fact 1: I'm very much into self empowerment and the path of a life long learner.
+I like to be in and read about nature, geography, geology, astronomy, UFO's 🛸, UFO pilots 👾, and Neil deGrasse Tyson. 🤓 So much to learn, not enough ⧖
-- ⚡️  Fun fact 2: I'm half Danish & Korean.
-So I consume a lot of Hakkebof & Flæskestegt paired with Kimchi which is appropriately chased with Soju.

 ---

 <!-- ### Spotify Playing 🎧